 A Landscape Analysis

-Consequentially, step one is ALWAYS the landscape analysis.
-To build a solid foundation we need to understand the competitive landscape, we carefully research your target market, see who your competitors are and learn what they do well and what they do poorly.
+Step one is ALWAYS the landscape analysis.
+To build a solid foundation we need to understand the competitive landscape, so we carefully research your target market, see who your competitors are and learn what they do well and what they do poorly.
 We need to know what your competitors do well because you need to be at least as good as they are and knowing what they do poorly lets us spot opportunity and low hanging fruit.

 The Value Proposition, Brand Strategy and Messaging

-What is it that you do – and even more importantly – what is it that you do differently and BETTER than your competition?
+What is it that you do differently and BETTER than your competition?